 Fox Singers learn musical concepts through engaging music activities and vocal performance.
 Students work to develop skills in general music, music reading, vocal technique, solfege and performance practices in a fun and encouraging environment.
 Students receive a Fox Singers binder, sheet music and a practice CD to use outside of class.
 Students also experiment with percussion, boom whackers, kazoos, Orff and other instruments.

 Theatre Production Workshop

-Join Mr. Mark Ricche of Imperial Theatrical Production Services presents (winner of the Maryland Theatre Citation for Contributions to Educational Theatre) for after school dramatics program.
-In this intense eight week theatre program students will learn the process behind producing a live, original, theatrical production that will include sets, costumes, music and /or sound cues (as needed) and basic training in the craft of live performance.
+Join Mr. Mark Ricche of Imperial Theatrical Production Services presents (winner of the Maryland Theatre Citation for Contributions to Educational Theatre) for an after-school dramatics program.
+In this intense eight-week theatre program students will learn the process behind producing a live, original, theatrical production that will include sets, costumes, music and /or sound cues (as needed) and basic training in the craft of live performance.

 Painting and Drawing